Gastrointestinal Issues: What's Your Brain Have to Do with It?

 “These chemicals circulate in the bloodstream and can affect the sensitivity and function of nerves in the wall of the gut,” says Lee.
 “We collectively refer to these nerves as the enteric nervous system.”

 Researchers are starting to understand how activity within the gut can also affect the brain.
 One example is irritable bowel syndrome (IBS), a condition that affects up to 15 percent of people in the United States and impacts women twice as often as men.
 If you have IBS, the nerves in your gut are extremely sensitive, and the brain processes these signals from your gut differently than it would if you did not have IBS.
 Even small amounts of gas can trigger pain, bloating, constipation or diarrhea.

 Gut Issues and Mood

-Lee has cared for many people with gut issues in the Johns Hopkins Women’s Digestive Health Program, often personally observing how these problems can affect a woman’s mood and sense of well-being.
+Lee has cared for many people with gut issues, often personally observing how these problems can affect a woman’s mood and sense of well-being.
 For instance, she says some people with chronic constipation also have a depressed mood or even headaches.